lukasmolnar/pino-locoman/README.md

 - Casadi: Formulate optimization problem in joint space (states: joint positions, inputs: joint velocities).
 Track desired goal state.

 Centroidal Dynamics:
-- NLP: Uses `casadi.nlpsol` with SX expressions.
-This is the format recieved from `pinocchio.casadi`.
-The OCP doesn't converge, which is why it is better to use Opti.
-- Opti: Uses `casadi.opti` with MX expressions.
+- Uses `casadi.opti` with MX expressions.
 SX are converted to MX using a `casadi.Function`.
-The OCP converges for a simple task of moving the arm while remaining in stance.
+The OCP revieves a target centroidal momentum, as well as a fixed gait sequence.
+The centroidal dynamics are formulated as follows:
+    - State: Centroidal momentum, generalized coordinates
+    - Input: Ground reaction forces, joint velocities (base velocity is calculated through the centroidal momentum matrix)

-## TODO
+# TODO

-- Add motion commands: Gait pattern, stepping locations / bezier curves, end effector position / rotation.
-Add to optimization through constraints & objective.
+- Add end-effector task.